-a.
+- a.
 The board of trustees and management of every NSSLAs shall be responsible for determining the existence of the ground for disqualification of the NSSLA's trustee/officer or employee and for reporting the same to the BSP.
 While the concerned NSSLA may conduct its own investigation and impose appropriate sanction/s as are allowable, this shall be without prejudice to the authority of the Monetary Board to disqualify a trustee/ officer/employee from being elected appointed as trustee/officer in any FI under the supervision of the BSP.
-Grounds for disgualification made known to the NSSLA shall be reported to the appropriate department of the SES within seventy-two (72) hours from knowledge thereof.
+Grounds for disqualification made known to the NSSLA shall be reported to the appropriate department of the SES within seventy-two (72) hours from knowledge thereof. - b.

-b.
 On the basis of knowledge and evidence on the existence of any of the grounds for disqualification mentioned in Subsecs.
 4143S.1 and 4143S.2, the trustee or officer concerned shall be notified in writing either by personal service or through registered mail with registry return receipt card at his/her last known address by the appropriate department of the SES of the existence of the ground for his/her disqualification and shall be allowed to submit within fifteen (15) calendar days from receipt of such notice an explanation on why he/she should not be disqualified and included in the watchlisted file, together with the evidence in support of his/her position.
 The head of said department may allow an extension on meritorious ground.

-S Regulations Manual of Regulations for Non-Bank Financial Institutions Part I - Page 12 c.
+- c.
 Upon receipt of the reply/ explanation of the trustee/officer concerned, the appropriate department of the SES shall proceed to evaluate the case.
-The trustee/officer concerned shall be afforded the opportunity to defend/clear himself/herself.

-d.
-If no reply has been received from the trustee/officer concerned upon the expiration of the period prescribed under ltem $ib\hat{i}$ above, said failure to reply shall be deemed a waiver and the appropriate department of the SES shall proceed to evaluate the case based on available records/evidence.
+The trustee/officer concerned shall be afforded the opportunity to defend/clear himself/herself. - d.
+If no reply has been received from the trustee/officer concerned upon the expiration of the period prescribed under Item "b" above, said failure to reply shall be deemed a waiver and the appropriate department of the SES shall proceed to evaluate the case based on available records/evidence.